Introduction to workflows

 By opening the workflow configuration (1) a link to a work instruction document can be entered (2).
 This link will then be available throughout all tasks that are generated as part of the configured workflow

-Image: Workflow instructions configuraiton
+Image: Workflow instructions configuration

 Configure Test Set Annotation Workflow